aclarke211/renamer/to-do/to-do.md

   - (Option to revert all or select certain files via checkboxes).

 - Show renamed files 1 by 1 and progress bar.

+- Third accordian to search for files in a directory and sort them into folders bases on tags in filenames.